Swan maiden: South America: The Vulture Wife

 John Bierhorst summarized a tale from the Camaracoto, in Guyana: the protagonist is a culture hero named Maichak.
 He uses a rotten meat bait to draw the vultures in hopes of making contact with their chief, but he attracts the vulture chief's daughter, who becomes a woman.
 The vulture woman takes Maichak to the vulture realm, and their chief agrees to have the human as his son-in-law, as long as he fulfills three tasks: to catch all fishes in a lake, to build a house on a ledge, and to carve a shaman's bench.
 With the help of animals, Maichak fulfills the tasks.

 Walter Roth published a tale from the Warao, from Guyana, which he titled "The Man with a Vulture Wife", the middle of three brothers, who is a good hunter, finds a gathering of people in a house the forest.
 These people are dancing and playing the makuari in their instruments, but in reality they are vultures who have taken off their feathers.
 The next day, the hunter returns to that same spot, intent on getting one of the women as his wife.
 He sneaks behind one girl and grabs her, as the people, the house and everything disappears.
 The girl agrees to be the man's wife, so long as he does not thrash her.
 They live together, and, strangely, the girl does not eat the meat as soon as it brought home, waiting until the next day to eat it.
 However, the man beats her in three different occasions, despite his previous promise.
 The girl lends her vulture feathers to her husband to visit his father-in-law.
 Some time later, the man's wife notices that her daughter-in-law is strange, and the man keeps beating his wife.
 Fed up with her human husband's behaviour, she turns back into a vulture and flies back to the vulture realm.
-The human husband tries to catch her in midflight, to no avail, and misses his wife, so much so he returns to the spot in the forest where the house once stood.
+The human husband tries to catch her in mid flight, to no avail, and misses his wife, so much so he returns to the spot in the forest where the house once stood.

-Roth also published other two Guyanan tales.
+Roth also published other two Guyanese tales.
 In the first, from the Arawak, titled How the Birds Obtained their Distinctive Markings, the man marries a vulture wife and visits his father-in-law in the vulture realm.
 He spends some time there, but after a while, begins to miss his earthly home, and wishes to return to visit his mother.
 In another, titled The Medicine-Man and the Carrion Crows, the protagonist is a medicine man named Makanauro, who captures a vulture woman in human form and marries her.